Allied Leaders of World War II: Franklin D. Roosevelt (Part 1)

 He acknowledged the threat of Hitler and the Nazi party, but the Nazis had little impact on the American way of life.
 There was, however, a different Axis power that was giving the U.S. grief.

-The Japanese sought to expand their power and influence in the world by overtaking smaller Asian nations and moving into China.
-Japanese expansion directly affected U.S. trade, and the U.S. government made an effort to prevent Japanese expansion through a series of embargos.
+The Japanese sought to expand their power and influence worldwide by overtaking smaller Asian nations and moving into China.
+Japanese expansion directly affected U.S. trade, and the U.S. government tried to prevent Japanese expansion through a series of embargos.

 This upset the Japanese and caused them to launch a surprise attack on the American naval base at Pearl Harbor, Hawaii.
-The attack killed thousands of Americans and destroyed important military equipment.
+The attack killed thousands of Americans and destroyed crucial military equipment.

-President Roosevelt was forced to encourage Congress to make a declaration of war, propelling the United States into WWII.
+President Roosevelt encouraged Congress to declare war, propelling the United States into WWII.

-President Roosevelt played an active role in making military decisions and worked well with the other Allied leaders, Winston Churchill and Joseph Stalin.
+President Roosevelt actively made military decisions and worked well with the other Allied leaders, Winston Churchill and Joseph Stalin.
 During one of the conventions, where the Allied leaders met to discuss strategy and outcomes, FDR worked with other representatives to create the United Nations.

-Unfortunately, President Roosevelt did not get to see the fruits of his labor.
+Unfortunately, President Roosevelt did not see the fruits of his labor.

 Very few people knew that President Roosevelt carried a secret throughout the entire war.
-He was suffering from a number of health problems, including complications from polio that left him paralyzed from the waist down.
+He was suffering from several health problems, including complications from polio that left him paralyzed from the waist down.

-Despite being a wheelchair, he refused to allow the world see him as weak during wartime, and would stand during speeches.
+Despite being in a wheelchair, he refused to allow the world to see him as weak during wartime and would stand during speeches.
 Only those closest to him knew of his condition.

 On April 12, 1945, FDR died from a stroke.
 His death shocked the world.
-The Americans had lost their fearless leader during a time when they needed him most.
+The Americans had lost their fearless leader when they needed him most.

-FDR's vice president, Harry Truman, saw the United States through the final months of the war and to an official victory on September 2, 1945.
+FDR's vice president, Harry Truman, saw the United States through the war's final months and to an official victory on September 2, 1945.

-Even though President Roosevelt did not make it to the end of the war, he is regarded as a great wartime leader.
+Even though President Roosevelt did not make it to the war's end, he is regarded as a great wartime leader.

-As you review the resources below, make a list of all the things President Roosevelt did that made him a good wartime leader:
+Reviewing the resources below, list everything President Roosevelt did that made him a good wartime leader.

 Image - Video

-• What do you find most interesting about FDR's leadership during WWII?
+• What is most interesting about FDR's leadership during WWII?

-Move onto the Got It? section to review what you learned about President Roosevelt during WWII.
+Move to the Got It? section to review what you learned about President Roosevelt during WWII.

 Image - Button Next